Angeraa/NeuralNetwork-MNIST/README.md

 Neural Network code for the MNIST dataset and different interations of it

 #### V0
-First time running with one hidden layer of size 64 Accuracy around 85% with testing and training accuracy being very similar
+Several runs with one hidden layer of size 64 and training of 3 epochs Accuracy around 95% with testing and training accuracy being very similar
-- At this level, the accuracy seems to be too high.
-Something must be done wrong in the output layer setup or choice of activation/error functions